csdms/wmt/README.md

-wmt
+The CSDMS Web Modeling Tool
 ===

-The Web Modeling Tool
+This is a version of WMT in which we explored using Bootstrap-style tooltips through GWT-Bootstrap.